Skip to main navigationSkip to main content

 How will I be assessed?

 You must successfully complete a minimum of 1000 hours of assessed practice-based learning throughout the course of your pre-registration programme.
 You will be assessed against a range of competencies spanning a range of areas.
 These are all matched according to your academic level of study.
 Your practice educator will officially 'sign off' and grade each competency on a form at both the halfway and full time points of placement.
-A pdf version of the completed and signed assessment form must be uploaded to the assessment portal within a specified time.

 How will my placements be allocated?

-Your placements are pre-planned by us according, primarily to your learning needs.
+Your placements are pre-planned by us according to your learning needs.
 We will try, where possible to take into account where you live, whether you have children under 12 years old or dependent relatives, and whether you have access to a car.
 You'll be given an opportunity to disclose all the relevant factors.
 However, placement type and location cannot be guaranteed.

 Can I change a placement?